benkenlin/KAIM_W01_Financial-News-Sentiment-Stock-Correlation-Analysis/README.md

 ## Acknowledgments
-- 10 Academy for the project sponsorship
+- 10 Academy for the project guidance
-- KAIM for the project guidance